Why join the Richard III Society?

 - What if I forget to renew my subscription?

 If you have not paid your subscription by 31 December you will be deemed a lapsed member and will no longer receive any of the Society's publications.
 A letter, however, is sent to such members in January to remind them of this situation.
 When the subscription has been paid then the dispatch of the publications will recommence.
 NB: To send out reminder letters is a financial burden on the Society and we do ask members either to renew promptly or to notify us if they wish to resign from the Society.

 - What happens if the subscription rates change?

 Membership rates run from October to September each year.
-The matter is discussed during the summer by the Executive Committee and if an increase is felt to be appropriate, it is put before the membership at the AGM in October.
+The matter is discussed during the summer by the Executive Committee and if an increase is felt to be appropriate, it is put before the membership at the Society’s AGM in October.
 If the vote is positive, the new rates take effect immediately for new members but are not applicable to existing members until the following October.
-For the year commencing October 2012, no increase was proposed and agreed after votes were cast at the AGM.
+For the year commencing October 2016, an increase was proposed and agreed after votes were cast at the AGM.

 If you pay by standing order you will need to advise your bank of the new subscription rate by phone, letter or on-line or complete a new standing order and cancel the old instruction.

 - What if I move or my circumstances change?

 In both instances write, telephone or e-mail to the RIII Membership team.
 If you need to change your membership category this will be effective from the new subscription year.
 NB: If you do change your membership category and pay your subscription by standing order, please remember to inform your bank of your new subscription rate by phone, letter or on-line or complete a new standing order form and cancel the old instruction.